whblondeau/gyre/finding_flotsam.md

 “I am Skoan Usad.
 You have come aboard the _Ragfin_, out of Heke’ah, bound for Flotsam.
 What are we to do with you?”

 “_Do?_ Work our passage, we,” said Rahifa, staring.
 “Any ship sail Storm Belts need six, five extra hand.
 Goddess-forgotten _good_ sailors, we.”
 Eastwind, spent and trembling, with rushes of blackness across her sight, was content to let Rahifa speak for them.
 “Besides.
 Rigging cat here with us.
 Good cat, she.
 This ship could use more cat.”
 Rahifa's quick seaman's eye hadn't missed the disturbing flickers of motion aboard the _Ragfin_: small furtive crawlings and lifted jointed legs.
-Arthropod pests of various sorts—stingbeetles, dead sisters, scorpids, conespiders—infested ships, if not kept in check by predators.
+Cocoons and webs fouling odd corners.
+Arthropod pests of various sorts—stingbeetles, dead sisters, scorpids, conespiders—infested ships, if not kept in check.
 Paritid rigging cats, with their opposable thumbs, prehensile tails, rugged immune systems, and lightning reflexes, were among the best bugkillers.

 “Been bitten, me.
 Been stung.
 Don't need further those marks.”
 Rahifa, well aware that she spoke insult, looked flatly at the Captain.
 The Captain returned stare for stare, and a slight snarl besides.